Gastrointestinal Parasites in Pets — Preventing and Treating These Bugs

 How Parasites Can Make Your Pet SickUsually, GI parasites shed their eggs in the host’s feces.
 Once this occurs, other pets can be exposed through direct contact with the feces or contaminated soil, water, or plants.
 Some of these bugs can remain in the environment for months or years.
 Other parasites infect rodents and other small animals.
 When a dog or cat eats these animals, it becomes infected.
-Finally, GI parasites can infect puppies and kittens when they nurse from their infected mothers, and puppies can even become infected during fetal development.
+Finally, some GI parasites can infect puppies and kittens when they nurse from their infected mothers, and puppies can sometimes become infected during fetal development.

-Parasites are tricky, as often, dogs and cats don’t show any signs of illness.
+How to Know If Your Pet Has Been InfectedParasites are tricky, as often, dogs and cats don’t show any signs of illness.
 But if your pet has diarrhea, is vomiting or loses weight, he may have been infected.
 In this situation, a trip to your veterinarian is a good idea.

 How Your Veterinarian Can HelpFecal testing can detect GI parasites in most cases, but not always, which is why some veterinarians recommend deworming (administering medication to treat and control infections) even if the fecal test doesn’t confirm the existence of bugs.
 In fact, because puppies and kittens are commonly infected with GI parasites, many veterinarians routinely deworm them several times.
-Deworming medications are completely safe and come in a variety of formulations, including pills, chewable tablets, liquid medications and topical products that are applied to the skin between the shoulder blades.
+Deworming medications are safe when used properly and come in a variety of formulations, including pills, chewable tablets, liquid medications and topical products that are applied to the skin between the shoulder blades.
 Your veterinarian can recommend the most appropriate deworming medications for your pet.

 Available Treatment OptionsThere is no single medication that can treat and prevent all GI parasites, but many monthly heartworm preventive medications also control some of these microscopic bugs.
 Your veterinarian can recommend several safe and effective medications.

-To protect your pet and your family, take the following precautions:
+What You Can DoTo protect your pet and your family, take the following precautions: